si-medbif/SIRE516/Week 3/README.md

 The dataset can be downloaded (with a registration) from https://biolincc.nhlbi.nih.gov/teaching/.
 The dataset and data dictionary are also available here: https://github.com/GauravPadawe/Framingham-Heart-Study

 ## Files to be submitted
-1. R script for exploratory data analysis and losgitic regression analysis.
+1. R script for exploratory data analysis and logistic regression analysis.
 Your R script does not need to create an entire summary table, but it should at least print values in each cell in the table.
 2. The summary table (MS Excel or CSV).